slashml/slash_docker/CONTRIBUTING.md

 ## Contributing

-Truss was first created at [Baseten](https://baseten.co), but as an open and living project eagerly accepts contributions of all kinds from the broader developer community.
-Please note that all participation with Truss falls under our [code of conduct](CODE_OF_CONDUCT.md).
+Slash_Docker is created at [slashml](https://slashml.co), but as an open and living project eagerly accepts contributions of all kinds from the broader developer community.
+Please note that all participation with slash_docker falls under our [code of conduct](CODE_OF_CONDUCT.md).

-We use GitHub features for project management on Truss:
+You can perform one of the following tasks:

 * For bugs and feature requests, file an issue.
 * For changes and updates, create a pull request.
-* To view and comment on the roadmap, check the projects tab.

 ## Local development